KangweiLIAO/CSI4107-Project/README.md

 document frequency and term frency.<br>
 Thirdly, the program could retreve qureies and output the top 10 related Twitter comments.We use the cosine similarity formula for simiar calculate.
 ### How to run it
+First, you could download the whole file.
+Second, Make sure you have the JDK version 16.
+Recomand ide is IDEA.
+Third, you may compile all files and run main(Main.java)
 ### Algorithms and Data Structures Description
+The Similarity algotithm we use is the cosine similarity formula.
+In this algorithm, We need to first decompose the two pieces of text waiting to be compared into a list in terms of words.
+Then calculate the frequency of occurrence of the words in the query and in the text waiting to be compared, and generate the list.
+Finally, we use the list of two word frequencies to perform cosine similarity calculation, and calculate a similarity value, the larger it is, the more similar the two texts are.